jggatter/Notes/Unix-like/GNU Parallel.md

 ### Input sources

-Paralell reads values from input sources.
+Parallel reads values from input sources.
 One input source is the command line.
 The values are specified after the `:::` operator.

 ```bash
 # Parallelize `echo` from different input sources `1`, `2`, ... and `5`